Robert M. Harveson, Extension Plant Pathologist University of Nebraska, Panhandle REC, Scottsbluff

 Author’s note: This is the second of a two part series summarizing the works and careers of two of the first and most influential plant pathologists in Nebraska.
 George Peltier (1888-1975) and Robert Goss (1891-1970) were both extraordinarily accomplished scientists who together engineered the early development of modern plant pathology in Nebraska in the 1920s.
 Interestingly, they both were hired in the same year, Peltier as the Experiment Station Plant Pathologist and Goss as a researcher and instructor in the newly formed department.
 They both additionally made significant contributions to the University later in their careers as administrators.
 An article focusing on Peltier was previously published in June, 2014.
 This article summarizes the work of Robert Goss and his career in Nebraska.

 The reader of this article may wonder why a biographical sketch of a plant pathologist is being included in this edition devoted to corn production, but there is a connection.
 The most serious and widespread disease today of corn in Nebraska and other areas of the Central High Plains is a bacterial disease that has been known by several names over the years, including Nebraska bacterial wilt and leaf freckles, or leaf freckles and wilt.
 However, the most frequently used and currently most widely accepted name is Goss’ bacterial wilt and leaf blight or sometimes simply “Goss’ wilt”.
-This name was chosen in honor of Robert W. Goss, an early Nebraska plant pathology researcher and a former chair of the Plant Pathology Department.
+This name was chosen in honor of Robert W. Goss, an early Nebraska plant pathology researcher and a former chair of the Department of Plant Pathology.

 Education and Early Career